nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

     clock, "The clock used by the scheduler to define the flow of time.
 Typical choice is a RealtimeClock."

-Example usage -
-The following code snippet configures an Epoch scheduler -
+Example usage – The following code snippet configures an Epoch Scheduler:

 .. code-block:: yaml